 The problem of a motion of a body interacting with fluid is familiar to us: a coin motion dropped in water [1, 2], insect flight [3-7], and the flapping flag in wind [8].
 In the case of two-dimensional inviscid fluid without vorticity, the motion of the body in fluid is described by ordinary differential equations [9, 10].
-In these cases listed above, however, their various motion should be understood as a vortex-body interaction: the motion of a body is dominaned by a interaction between the vortices separated from boundary layer (separation vortex) and the body.
+In these cases listed above, however, their various motion should be understood as a vortex-body interaction: the motion of a body is dominated by a interaction between the vortices separated from boundary layer (separation vortex) and the body.

 In the case of the insect flight, they can not even sustain their weight without such interaction[3].
 Experimental studies using a real insect and a mechanical model [4, 5, 11-13], and numerical simulations[14, 15] show that the separation vortex from the leading-edge produces an extra lift.
-The lift-enhance mechanism, called delayed stall, is proven to be exist in a reallife insects, but the detail of the mechanism has not been understood.
+The lift-enhance mechanism, called delayed stall, is proven to be exist in a reallife insects, but the detail of the mechanism has not been understood [17?].

-An analysis of a simple flapping motion in two-dimensional fluid which is calculated by direct numerical simulation (DNS) reveals some aspects of the vortex-body interaction in a flapping flight such as dipole jet emission during one type of hovering[16], and a frequency selection mechanism in a uniform flow[17].
+An analysis of a simple flapping motion in two-dimensional fluid which is calculated by direct numerical simulation (DNS) reveals some aspects of the vortex-body interaction in a flapping flight such as dipole jet emission during one type of hovering[18], and a frequency selection mechanism in a uniform flow[19].

 Coin motion falling in fluid is also determined by the vortex-body interaction.
-Threedimensional expriment[1] and pseudo two-dimensional experiment[2] show that separation vortcies interacting with the body is a critical element for determining their motion.
+Threedimensional experiment[1] and pseudo two-dimensional experiment[2] show that separation vortices interacting with the body is a critical element for determining their motion.
 In the case of flapping flag, separation vortex is also observed[8].

-Here we focus our attention on the motion of a body with flapping wings in two-dimesional fluid [18].
+Here we focus our attention on the motion of a body with flapping wings in two-dimensional fluid [20].
 The motion of the center of mass (CM) due to vortex-wing interaction is considered.
-Within the authors' knowledge, there is no study of a flapping model considering the motion of CM.
-The condition of the free motion of CM permits us to consider stability, as well as the effect of the body inertia[19], where the ratio of fluid density and the inertial mass of the body in a non-dimensional form is the critical parameter to determine the type of the motion as well as the coin motion [1, 2].
+Recently, the interaction of separation vortex and wing in butterfly's free flight is reported[21].
+However, within the authors' knowledge, there is no study of a flapping model considering the motion of CM.
+The condition of the free motion of CM permits us to consider stability, as well as the effect of the body inertia[22], where the ratio of fluid density and the inertial mass of the body in a non-dimensional form is the critical parameter to determine the type of the motion as well as the coin motion [1, 2].

 Our question considered here is simple: what happens to the motion of CM if the flapping motion is symmetric, there is no gravity, and any kind of airspeed is disregarded?
 The answer appears trivial, because symmetric flapping motion seems to give symmetric lift contribution.
-Sunada et. al. calculated a vortex-wing interaction without the dynamics of separation vortex, and state that there is no mean lift in a symmetric flapping[20].
+Sunada et. al. calculated a vortex-wing interaction without the dynamics of separation vortex, and state that there is no mean lift in a symmetric flapping[23].
 Wang performed DNS of the flow following a flapping elliptic wing in uniform flow.
-Her result shows that the lift function of time is symmetric if the angle of attack is zero[17].
-On the contrary, we found that the symmetry of lift production can be broken due to the vortex-wing interaction [18].
+Her result shows that the lift function of time is symmetric if the angle of attack is zero[19].
+On the contrary, we found that the symmetry of lift production can be broken due to the vortex-wing interaction [20].